Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey

 \subsubsection{Behavioural cloning}

-Behavioural cloning \cite{bain1995frameworkc2} is the supervised imitation learning task where the goal is to treat each state-action combination in expert distribution as an Independent and Identically Distributed (IID) example and minimise imitation loss for the trained policy:
+Behavioural cloning \cite{bain1995frameworkc2,chitta2022transfuserc116,wu2022trajectoryc120,chitta2021neatc100,ohn2020learningc62,codevilla2019exploringc61,cui2022coopernaut} is the supervised imitation learning task where the goal is to treat each state-action combination in expert distribution as an Independent and Identically Distributed (I.I.D) example and minimise imitation loss for the trained policy:

 where \(p^*(s\mid\pi^*)\) is an expert policy state distribution, and (state s, action $a^*$) is provided by expert policy \(p^*\).